 March 25 to 30 – Usual day at the quarantine facility.
 No symptoms still.
-Waiting for swab test again for clearance to be released.
+Waiting for the swab test again for clearance to be released.

 March 31 – 8 AM Swab test to check if I no longer have the virus.
 The waiting game has begun.
-My Ehteraz app turned YELLOW which means under quarantine.
+My Ehteraz app turned YELLOW, which means under quarantine.

 Just make sure you drink a lot of water.
 And I mean A LOT!
-The nurses and doctors have informed me that maybe the reason I never had a fever because I drink a lot of water.
+The nurses and doctors have informed me that maybe the reason I never had a fever was that I drink a lot of water.
 I usually drink around 3L a day.
 It helped to keep my liver and kidney good as well with all those meds I am taking.

 Guys, COVID-19 is real.
-Even if you don’t have symptoms, you don’t know that it is already eating up your lungs slowly and silently with pneumonia.
+Even if you don’t have symptoms, you don’t know that it is already eating up your lungs slowly and silently pneumonia.

 I hope my experience will give you a glimpse that COVID-19 is real and that it is here with us.
 Let us all keep praying and be safe.